Mirzec StaryBorough of Mirzec, Starachowice District, Świętokrzyskie Voivodship

 Information about the crime

-Maryla has been remembered by residents of the borough of Mirzec.
-We recorded them in the autumn of 2017:
+Maryla has been remembered by the residents of the borough of Mirzec.
+We collected their testimonies in the autumn of 2017:

 “She was still unmarried.
 A neighbour accused her of being Jewish but she was like a Pole.
 Her family was taken away, five or six of them.
 Two of them went to the east.
 Their father was a cobbler and he also traded in beef.”